 What This Changes About How You Apply

-The practical effect of reading JDs this way is that you apply to fewer roles and move forward more often.
-Not because you're better qualified — because you're presenting the same qualifications in a way that maps directly to what each specific employer is evaluating.
+The practical effect is that you apply to fewer roles and advance more.
+Not because you're better qualified — but because your resume now speaks the language each employer uses to evaluate you.

 The connection to match scoring: Everything you extract from this three-pass process — the core requirements, the language, the implied expectations — is exactly what a match score is measuring.
 Reading the JD this way and then running a score check gives you a double signal: your qualitative read plus a quantitative verification of whether your resume communicates what you intend it to.